ABOUT GBC

 Phone: 775.327.2095

-Federal regulations require Title IV financial aid funds to be awarded under the assumption that a student will attend the institution for the entire period in which federal assistance was awarded.
+Federal regulations require Title IV financial aid funds to be awarded under the assumption that a student will attend the institution for the entire payment period or period of enrollment in which federal assistance was awarded.
 When a student withdraws from all courses for any reason, including medical withdrawals, he/she may no longer be eligible for the full amount of Title IV funds that he/she was originally scheduled to receive.
 The return of funds is based upon the premise that students earn their financial aid in proportion to the amount of time in which they are enrolled.
 A pro-rated schedule is used to determine the amount of federal student aid funds he/she will have earned at the time of the withdrawal.
 Thus, a student who withdraws in the second week of classes has earned less of his/her financial aid than a student who withdraws in the seventh week.
 Once over 60% of the semester is completed, a student is considered to have earned all of his/her financial aid and will not be required to return any funds.

 Federal law requires schools to calculate how much federal financial aid a student has earned if that student: